janlukasschroeder/sec-api-python/README.md

 - 13 - Certain Relationships and Related Transactions, and Director Independence
 - 14 - Principal Accountant Fees and Services

+**All 10-Q sections can be extracted:**

+Part 1:
+- 1 - Financial Statements
+- 2 - Management’s Discussion and Analysis of Financial Condition and Results of Operations
+- 3 - Quantitative and Qualitative Disclosures About Market Risk
+- 4 - Controls and Procedures

+Part 2:
+- 1 - Legal Proceedings
+- 1A - Risk Factors
+- 2 -Unregistered Sales of Equity Securities and Use of Proceeds
+- 3 - Defaults Upon Senior Securities
+- 4 - Mine Safety Disclosures
+- 5 - Other Information
+- 6 - Exhibits

+**All 8-K sections can be extracted:**

+- 1.01: Entry into a Material Definitive Agreement
+- 1.02: Termination of a Material Definitive Agreement
+- 1.03: Bankruptcy or Receivership
+- 1.04: Mine Safety - Reporting of Shutdowns and Patterns of Violations
+- 2.01: Completion of Acquisition or Disposition of Assets
+- 2.02: Results of Operations and Financial Condition
+- 2.03: Creation of a Direct Financial Obligation or an Obligation under an Off-Balance Sheet Arrangement of a Registrant
+- 2.04: Triggering Events That Accelerate or Increase a Direct Financial Obligation or an Obligation under an Off-Balance Sheet Arrangement
+- 2.05: Cost Associated with Exit or Disposal Activities
+- 2.06: Material Impairments
+- 3.01: Notice of Delisting or Failure to Satisfy a Continued Listing Rule or Standard; Transfer of Listing
+- 3.02: Unregistered Sales of Equity Securities
+- 3.03: Material Modifications to Rights of Security Holders
+- 4.01: Changes in Registrant's Certifying Accountant
+- 4.02: Non-Reliance on Previously Issued Financial Statements or a Related Audit Report or Completed Interim Review
+- 5.01: Changes in Control of Registrant
+- 5.02: Departure of Directors or Certain Officers; Election of Directors; Appointment of Certain Officers: Compensatory Arrangements of Certain Officers
+- 5.03: Amendments to Articles of Incorporation or Bylaws; Change in Fiscal Year
+- 5.04: Temporary Suspension of Trading Under Registrant's Employee Benefit Plans
+- 5.05: Amendments to the Registrant's Code of Ethics, or Waiver of a Provision of the Code of Ethics
+- 5.06: Change in Shell Company Status
+- 5.07: Submission of Matters to a Vote of Security Holders
+- 5.08: Shareholder Nominations Pursuant to Exchange Act Rule 14a-11
+- 6.01: ABS Informational and Computational Material
+- 6.02: Change of Servicer or Trustee
+- 6.03: Change in Credit Enhancement or Other External Support
+- 6.04: Failure to Make a Required Distribution
+- 6.04: Failure to Make a Required Distribution
+- 6.04: Failure to Make a Required Distribution
+- 6.05: Securities Act Updating Disclosure
+- 6.06: Static Pool
+- 6.10: Alternative Filings of Asset-Backed Issuers
+- 7.01: Regulation FD Disclosure
+- 8.01: Other Events
+- 9.01: Financial Statements and Exhibits
+- Signature

 ## Usage

 ```python